3 signs of low emotional intelligence in the workplace

 3. They don’t work well in a team

-They don’t share or work well in a team and make business decisions based on their emotions rather than sound reasoning.
+People with lower emotional intelligence generally don’t tend to share or work effectively in a team.
 It is hard for them to co-operate, allow others their turn, pass the baton, or share responsibility and praise.